Rajesh7789/constructWeek_java_b39/README.md

 No external APIs are used in these projects.

 ## API Endpoints
-Not applicable for these projects, as they are console-based applications with no backend or web service functionality.
+Not applicable to these projects, as they are console-based applications with no backend or web service functionality.

 ## Technology Stack
 Java: The core programming language for both projects.
 Scanner Class: Used to handle user input from the console.
 Arrays: Employed in the Second Largest Number project to store and manipulate data.